ralfpatric/hebbian-evolution/README.md

 # hebbian-evolution

-Code to test the genomic bottleneck hypothesis in hebbian meta learning
+Code for the Modern AI Course 2020 project.
+Meta-leaning through Hebbian Plasticity with Environment Rewards in Pre-trained Networks